40 African Civet Facts: Body Features, Life, and Behavior

 36. Gestation lasts for sixty to seventy days.

 37. A litter contains one to four cubs.
 The cubs have relatively mature features at birth compared to the young of many other mammals.
 They are completely furred, though they are mainly black in color.
 They are also able to crawl immediately after being born.

 39. The cubs feed entirely on their mother's milk for four to six weeks.
 They are fully weaned at around fourteen to sixteen weeks of age.

 40. African civets can live for fifteen to twenty years in captivity.
 Some reports say they can live as long as twenty-eight years.

 The animals in the two "civet cat" videos were discovered when a farmer was clearing some land.
 Their mother had disappeared, so they were rescued.
 They are drinking highly diluted porridge in the video above.

 Many facts about African civets need to be discovered or confirmed.
 For example, some sources say that the animals are good tree climbers while others say they are unable to climb trees.
 It's also said that the animals attack and eat venomous snakes without being harmed.
 It would be interesting to know the details about how the civet attacks the snake safely and whether this is a widespread practice.

-Another problem is that some observations of wild civet behaviour are quite old.
-That doesn't mean that they're wrong, but additional observations of the same behaviours would increase the likelihood that they are generally correct occurrences instead of only sometimes true.
+Another problem is that some observations of wild civet behavior are quite old.
+That doesn't mean that they're wrong, but additional observations of the same behaviors would increase the likelihood that they are generally correct occurrences instead of only sometimes true.
 Learning more about the engaging African civet could be both useful and enjoyable.

 © 2018 Linda Crampton